Climate and Average Weather Year Round in West Palm Beach Florida, United States

 The average daily incident shortwave solar energy experiences significant seasonal variation over the course of the year.

 The brighter period of the year lasts for 1.9 months, from March 31 to May 27, with an average daily incident shortwave energy per square meter above 6.1 kWh.
-The brightest day of the year is May 2, with an average of 6.7 kWh.
+The brightest month of the year in West Palm Beach is April, with an average of 6.5 kWh.

-The darker period of the year lasts for 2.7 months, from November 8 to January 30, with an average daily incident shortwave energy per square meter below 4.2 kWh.
-The darkest day of the year is December 22, with an average of 3.6 kWh.
+The darker period of the year lasts for 2.7 months, from November 7 to January 30, with an average daily incident shortwave energy per square meter below 4.2 kWh.
+The darkest month of the year in West Palm Beach is December, with an average of 3.6 kWh.

 For the purposes of this report, the geographical coordinates of West Palm Beach are 26.715 deg latitude, -80.053 deg longitude, and 10 ft elevation.